SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

       RCLONE_CONFIG_MYS3_ENDPOINT: "https://storage.googleapis.com"
 ```

-Those 2 ways are equivalent.
-You can choose one of them or combine them together.
+Those two ways are equivalent.
+You can choose one of them or combine them.
 When both config file and ENV vars are set, value in `upload.conf` will take precedence.

-Beside the configuration, the script for entry point of uploader container also needed.
+Besides the configuration, the script for entry point of uploader container also needed.
 You can override the script via `--set-file uploaderConfigMap.extraScripts.upload\.sh=/path/to/your_script.sh` or set via YAML values.
 For example:

 ```yaml
 uploaderConfigMap: